-When arranging the Response Team, the organising committee must:-
+When arranging the Response Team, the Organising Committee must:-

-Request that the medical services provider certifies that the Response Team supplied has the skills and experience to carry out the procedures outlined in (1) - (5) inclusive above.
+Request that the medical services provider certifies that the Response Team supplied has the skills and experience to carry out the procedures outlined in $(1) - \frac{(5)}{(5)}$ (6) inclusive above.

-Request that the medical services provider certifies that the Response Team supplied will be sufficiently equipped with the items specified in Attachment A and that these items be in working order.
+Request that the medical services provider certifies that the Response Team supplied will be sufficiently equipped with the items specified in EA-HSMS-MED-Medical Provider Pre-event Audit V1.2 Form 07 EA D1 Attachment A and that these items be in optimal working order, calibrated and current as required.